TiraLabra/2019_loppukesa/en/index.md

 ## Guidance

 * There is no weekly course assistance during the summer intensive period.
-If you want face to face assistance on campus please contact the course assistant.<!--Primarily the course assistant will be available on Fridays 15-18 in class BK107.-->
+If you want face to face assistance on campus please contact the course assistant.
 * You may also contact the course assistant through [Telegram](https://t.me/tkttiralabra) or IRC.
 * E-mail also works.